Guide to Self-Paced Online Colleges and Courses

 Program Website

 Students used to a more structured learning environment may struggle with a self-paced learning format.
 Succeeding in self-paced online college degrees requires a different skill set.
-By planning ahead, creating good study habits, and getting support, learners can do well in self-paced programs.
+By planning ahead, creating good study habits, and getting support, learners can thrive in self-paced programs.

 1. 1

 Prospective students should research programs carefully to find the right fit for their needs.
-Besides cost, program length, and courses, review schools' accreditation status.
-Accredited colleges meet high academic excellence standards and qualify for federal student aid programs.
+Along with cost, program length, and courses, review each school's accreditation status.
+Accredited online colleges meet high academic excellence standards and qualify for federal student aid programs.

 2. 2

 Time management matters in self-paced online college courses.
 With no deadlines, students could quickly fall behind.
-Learners must set their own goals and deadlines to make progress toward their degree.
+Learners must set their own goals and deadlines to make progress toward their degrees.
 Many self-paced programs offer guidelines and suggested timelines for completing courses.
-Make sure to pay careful attention to the maximum time allowed for self-paced online courses.
+Pay careful attention to the maximum time allowed for self-paced online courses.

 3. 3

-While distance learners can do coursework from anywhere, creating a good workspace helps them focus.
+While you can complete coursework from anywhere with distance education, creating a good workspace should help you focus.
 Choose a space with limited distractions, good lighting, and solid ergonomics.
-Some students benefit from changing locations while working.
-Others prefer to create a single workspace to focus their attention.
+You may benefit from changing locations while working, but some people prefer to create a single workspace to focus their attention.

 4. 4

 Online colleges provide many resources to help students succeed, including online tutoring services and writing centers.
-Distance learners often get access to library resources and academic advising services as well.
+Distance learners often get access to library resources and academic advising services.
 Finally, degree-seekers should research their school's career planning services to transition from college into the workforce.

 5. 5